janverschelde/PHCpack/src/doc/source/welcome.rst

    volume 11077 of Lecture Notes in Computer Science, pages 361-375, Springer-Verlag, 2018.

 #.
+J. Verschelde:
+   **Parallel Software to Offset the Cost of Higher Precision.**
+   In the Proceedings of HILT 2020, Workshop on Safe Languages and Technologies for Structured and Efficient Parallel and Distributed/Cloud Computing.
+Online workshop at SPLASH 2020.
+   *ACM SIGAda Ada Letters* 40(2):59-64, 2020.

+#.
+J. Verschelde:
+   **Exporting Ada Software to Python and Julia.**
+   *ACM SIGAda Ada Letters* 42(1):76-78, 2022.

+#.
 J. Verschelde and G. Yoffe.
    **Polynomial homotopies on multicore workstations.**
    In the *Proceedings of the 4th International Workshop on Parallel